XTLS/Xray-docs-next/docs/en/config/transports/finalmask.md

 `force-brutal`: same as `brutal`, but it forces upstream traffic to use the fixed packet-sending rate from `brutalUp`, ignoring peer negotiation.

-Note that XHTTP H3 cannot use `brutal` because it has no negotiation mechanism, but it does support `force-brutal`, which does not require negotiation.
+Note that XHTTP H3 and MASQUE cannot use `brutal` because they have no negotiation mechanism (MASQUE runs `bbr` instead), but they do support `force-brutal`, which does not require negotiation.

 > `bbrProfile`: conservative | standard | aggressive